McCombs History, Family Crest & Coats of Arms

 The surname McCombs was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from very ancient times.

-Important Dates for the McCombs family
+Early History of the McCombs family

 This web page shows only a small excerpt of our McCombs research.
 Another 125 words (9 lines of text) covering the years 1526, 1571, and 1587 are included under the topic Early McCombs History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: MacComb, MacCombe, MacCombie, MacCombs, MacCome, MacComie, McCome, McKComb, Mackcome, McComey and many more.

 Early Notables of the McCombs family (pre 1700)